anicusan/KonigCell/README.md

 experimental or simulated.
 However, the classical approach of approximating particle trajectories as lines discards a lot of (most) information.

-Here is an example of a particle moving randomly inside a box - on a high resolution pixel grid, the classical approach (top row) does not yield much better statistics with increasing number of particle positions imaged.
+Here is an example of a particle moving randomly inside a box - on a high resolution (512x512) pixel grid, the classical approach (top row) does not yield much better statistics with increasing numbers of particle positions imaged.
 Projecting complete trajectory **areas** onto the grid (KonigCell, bottom row) preserves more information about the system explored:

 ![Increasing Positions](https://github.com/anicusan/KonigCell/blob/main/docs/source/_static/increasing_positions.png?raw=true)